Indonesia–Iraq relations: Economy and trade

-Traditionally Indonesia sees Iraq as the source of energy, such as oil and gas.
-On the other hand, Iraqi people are familiar with Indonesian exported products such as tires, soaps, spices, and other daily-use products.
+Traditionally, Indonesia sees Iraq as the source of energy, such as oil and gas.
+On the other hand, Iraqis are familiar with Indonesian exported products such as tires, soaps, spices, and other daily-use products.

 Iraq, the second-largest oil producer in the Organization of Petroleum Exporting Countries (OPEC), is aiming to increase its bilateral trade with Indonesia to US$1 billion in 2013 via a recently signed oil sale and purchase agreement and increasing its non-oil and gas imports direct from Jakarta.

 Indonesia's bilateral trade value with Iraq increased to US$154 million in 2011, from US$52 million in 2010.
-However the value decreased in 2012, according to Indonesia's Central Statistics Agency (BPS), the value of bilateral trade in 2012 was just $45 million.
+However, the value decreased in 2012.
+According to Indonesia's Central Statistics Agency (BPS), the value of bilateral trade in 2012 was just $45 million.
 Both countries signed a memorandum of understanding in March 2013 during a visit by Coordinating Economic Minister Hatta Rajasa to Iraq.
 Under the agreement, Iraq will supply 35,000 barrels per day (bpd) of oil starting from May 2013.

 Refugees and migration

-After 2003 invasion, Iraq fell into civil war and the country become volatile as violence engulf the country.
+After the 2003 invasion, Iraq fell into a civil war and the country become volatile as violence engulfed the country.
 Iraq is included in Indonesia's immigration red list.
 Many countries, including Indonesia, still consider Iraq a dangerous place, and a number of Iraqi citizens illegally enter Indonesian territory each year in their attempts to reach Australia.
 Because of security reasons, Iraq is among 13 countries whose citizens are required to provide specific documents to enter Indonesia.